MMPLab/TrackVerse/README.md

 ## License

-All code and data in this repository are available under the [MIT License](LICENSE).
-This license permits commercial use, modification, distribution, and private use of the software.
+All code and data in this repo are available under the [MIT License](LICENSE) for research purposes only.